 Wellness

 The MSMS Wellness Program requires each student to participate in a minimum number of physical activity hours and minimum attendance in wellness seminars as directed by the coordinator for this program and explained during orientation.
-See page 106 for more information regarding Wellness requirements.
+More information about Wellness requirements can be found later in the Handbook.

 INCOMPLETE WORK